PatrikRindlisbacher/grbl-Status-light-tower-M5-Atom-Matrix/README.md

 **used libraries (Visual Studio Code & PlatformIO / Arduino )**
 All libraries are automatically installed with PlatformIO
+All important parameters are controlled via the Platformio.ini.

 The code is easily ported to any Arduino board with hardware UART.
 ****